 - Physical Exercise: Don’t neglect the role physical health plays in mental wellness.
 It’s imperative to move your body throughout the day.
-The experts at HealthMarkets confirm that even 10-minute sessions of aerobic exercise scattered throughout the week are enough to make a difference.
+The experts confirm that even 10-minute sessions of aerobic exercise scattered throughout the week are enough to make a difference.
 Certain practices can provide movement without you even realizing it.
 Try brisk walks, yard work (like lawn mowing), bike riding, or fun sports like tennis and basketball.

 - Zoning Your Home: Clearly differentiate between your work and home spaces.
 When you’re in the work zone, it tells your brain to be in productive mode, versus being in your living space will signal your brain to release stress and relax.